COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important

 Children’s National is the only pediatric program in the region performing weight-loss surgery.

-Patients may be referred directly to the weight loss surgery program or to our multi-disciplinary medical weight management: IDEAL.
+Patients may be referred directly to the weight loss surgery program or to our multi-disciplinary medical weight management IDEAL Clinic.
 The initial evaluation and management will depend on the patient and family’s interest in the multiple modalities that are available to treat obesity, but usually includes behavioral and dietary changes.
 Whether medications are used or whether surgery is offered is determined on a case-by-case basis.

 Patients who wish to undergo weight-loss surgery must meet specific criteria, review with your patient if they meet the following: